KristinaP09/KristinaP09/README.md

 - I am a lifelong learner, not a people pleaser, and always try to avoid people who show off (usually I dont care about it much).

+- - 「 ✦ 𝐍𝐚𝐦𝐞 ✦ 」 Anyway, I have a Chinese name given by the CYCU, 許蒂娜 (Xǔ dì nà) 😀

 ## 🔭 Research